-BSc Investment and Financial Risk Management undergraduates are eligible to undertake an optional one-year paid work placement during the 3rd year of a four year sandwich degree programme.
+A key part of a Cass degree is the opportunity to gain professional work experience.
+BSc Investment and Financial Risk Management students are eligible to undertake a one-year paid work placement during the third year of a four-year sandwich degree programme.

-BSc Investment and Financial Risk Management students enjoy a wide range of opportunities in business areas such as Sales and Trading, Hedge Funds, Prime Brokerage, and Equity Research.
-Students have recently taken up placements within many leading corporate organisations including:
+BSc Investment and Financial Risk Management students enjoy a wide range of professional placement opportunities in business areas such as corporate finance, operations, sales and trading, prime brokerage and hedge funds.

 - Morgan Stanley

 Work placements are not guaranteed, however, our reputation, achievements and successful graduates have helped us to develop close relationships with a diverse range of companies, who recognise that Cass students can add significant value to their workforce.
 Our dedicated Placement team are in regular contact with these and many more companies, and will support you to find placements and ensure you are work ready.

 Although this additional year is not credited and will not count towards your degree classification, it is a recognised part of the degree programme and will be endorsed on your final degree certificate.